What is a secondary source?

 😶 Is an encyclopedia a secondary source?

 No, an encyclopedia is a tertiary source.
 Take a look at Is an encyclopedia a primary source? for more insight on the topic.

 🤠 What are some examples of secondary sources?

-Some examples of secondary sources are: Biographies, histories, reviews, literary criticism, discussions of importance, analysis of clinical trial, and reviews of results.
+Some examples of secondary sources are: Biographies, histories, reviews, literary criticism, discussions of importance, analysis of clinical trials, and reviews of results.